-- The annual exclusion which is deducted from the sum of a natural person or special trust's capital gains and capital losses for the year.63 - The primary residence exclusion for a natural person or special trust.64 - Exclusion for small business assets of a natural person.65 - Exclusion for personal-use assets of a natural person or special trust.66
+- The annual exclusion which is deducted from the sum of a natural person or special trust's capital gains and capital losses for the year.65 - The primary residence exclusion for a natural person or special trust.
+66

 With effect from years of assessment commencing on or after 1 March 2016.